GP-Stanley/tech264-cloud-linux/scripting/what_is_the_cloud.md

    * Use example: Large businesses leveraging various strengths of cloud providers.

 ## Types of Cloud Services:
-* `IaaS` (Infrastructure as a Service): Provides virtualized computing resources like virtual machines, storage, and networking.
+* `IaaS` (Infrastructure as a Service): Provides virtualised computing resources like virtual machines, storage, and networking.
 Example: AWS EC2.
 * `PaaS` (Platform as a Service): Provides a platform allowing customers to develop, run, and manage applications.
 Example: Microsoft Azure App Service.
 * `SaaS` (Software as a Service): Software that is accessible via the internet.
 Example: Gmail, Dropbox.